sschr15/metabolism/README.md

 To run `pnpm start` (Node.JS) or `pnpm startBun` (might improve performance).

 There are two key concepts - providers and goals.
 Providers are metadata sources, and goals are metadata targets.
-For example, the `com.mojang.piston-meta.game-versions` provider provides data to the `net.minecraft` goal.
+For example, the `piston-meta` provider provides data to the `net.minecraft` goal.
 Goals always specify a single dependency on a source (for the sake of simplicity).

 Pass nothing to see full usage with a list of providers and goals.